turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 Such a process can meet the three rules above, but the workflow may be difficult to understand.
 Durable Functions, essentially allow us to define these workflows in code.
-Behind the scenes, there will still be queues and table storage, but Azure Durable Functions will handle all of this behind the scenes.
+Behind the scenes, there will still be queues and table storage, but Azure Durable Functions will handle this for us.

 The extension also contains a toolbox to help with common tasks like timers and retries.